 • Ensure that the sensor (probe and transmitter) are properly grounded.

-• Ensure the sensor cable shield is properly connected to grounded.
+• Ensure the sensor cable shield is properly connected to ground.

 • Connect all ground connections to a metallic common ground block.